Nat Henry | Writing

 Where to find cherry and plum blossoms across Seattle

-As we come to the last week of March, the anticipation for cherry blossoms in Seattle is reaching a fever pitch.
-The Yoshino cherry trees on the University of Washington Quad are in partial bloom, and you can follow their progress on their official website, webcam, or Twitter account.
-Perennial guides to cherry blossoms around the city will include many familiar names: the world-famous spring blooms at Washington Park Arboretum, UW Campus, Lake Washington Boulevard near Seward Park, and Jefferson Park rightfully appear at the top of most lists.
+As spring approaches, the anticipation for cherry blossoms in Seattle is reaching a fever pitch.
+The Yoshino cherry trees on the University of Washington Quad are in partial bloom, and you can follow their progress on their official website, webcam, or Bluesky account.
+Perennial guides to cherry blossoms around the city will include many familiar names: the world-famous spring blooms at Washington Park Arboretum, UW Campus, Lake Washington Boulevard near Seward Park, and Kobe Terrace rightfully appear at the top of most lists.

 In addition to these chart-topping destinations, I wanted to know if there were overlooked gems for blossom watching around Seattle.
 The answer was surprisingly hard to find, since there isn’t a central database for flowering cherry trees in Seattle.
 With an enormous amount of help from tree data stewards around Seattle, I combined information from five different databases to get a more comprehensive view of trees around the city: